cfoust/cy/docs/src/layouts.md

 }
 ```

-A layout is just a configuration for how the `cy` screen should look.
-It contains a description of all of the different visual elements on the screen including their locations, settings, and appearances.
+A node consists of a Janet struct with a `:type` property indicating the type of the node and a set of properties that describe how the node should appear.
+The layout above describes a horizontal split (two nodes side by side).
+The client is attached to the left pane.

-A layout is composed of nodes of different types.
-It need only adhere to a single constraint: it must have exactly one pane node where `:attached` is `true`.
-The attached node is the visual element to which the client's user input (that does not match any bindings) is sent.
+A layout must have exactly one pane node where `:attached` is `true`.
+The attached node is the visual element to which the client's input (that does not match any bindings) is sent.

+## Changing the layout

+You can access some layout functionality using actions that are available in the command palette:

+- **{{api action/add-node}}**: Quickly add nodes of any type to the layout.
+- **{{api action/remove-parent}}**: Remove the most recent parent of the currently attached node.
+- **{{api action/clear-layout}}**: Completely empty out the layout.

+Some node types have actions as well.
+They are described alongside the node description below.

 ## Programmatic use